Chapter 5: Contract Administration, Section 0: Conduct of the Work

 Refer to Section 5-102 for details to consider when establishing a system for filing assistant resident engineer’s reports on a specific project.

-The resident engineer must conduct reviews with maintenance during a project.
-The reviews should be scheduled at the start of work, at 50 percent, at 90 percent, and at final inspection.
+The resident engineer must conduct reviews with Maintenance during a project.
+The reviews should be scheduled at the start of work, at 50 percent completion, at 90 percent completion, and at final inspection.
 Document these reviews in the Resident Engineer’s Daily Report.